-After the successful launch of the stick, in September, Michael and I attended our first Natural Products Expo East together in the hopes of landing more retail accounts.
-The following month, he came to Portland for a strategy meeting with Chris and me.
+After the successful launch of the stick in September, Michael and I attended our first show together, the Natural Products Expo East (one of the largest gatherings for natural and organic brands in the industry), in the hopes of landing more retail accounts.
+I’d been attending larger and larger trade shows as Schmidt’s grew, but expos like this were a whole other level.
+I was stubbornly frugal and couldn’t resist thinking about the cost of something in terms of how many deodorants I’d have to sell to cover it.
+In my mind, that money would have been better spent elsewhere.
+This meant on business trips like this, Michael sat in first class and I’d stay back in coach.
+Once he had a cocktail sent to me from “your friend in first class.”

+But the expense of getting to those big trade shows (first class or otherwise) proved worth it later.

+The following month, Michael came to Portland for a strategy meeting with Chris and me.
 While we’d gotten off to an uncertain start, Michael and I were learning to run the business together—and even having a little fun.
 The more he recognized the potential of Schmidt’s, the more engaged he became.
 And it was a good thing I was getting his attention, because we had a lot to discuss.
 Even though we’d practically just moved in, we were rapidly outgrowing our latest production space.
 We were so overwhelmed with stick orders that we needed to postpone launching the new product overseas.
 Our filling and labeling machines were still MIA.
 There were holiday bonuses to discuss, the new PR firm we had just hired, marketing commercials, insurance policies, inventory reports, partnership opportunities, staffing plans, product development ideas, and much, much more.
 Schmidt’s had come a long way, and we were on the verge of being able to mass produce deodorant.

 What to make of it

 Sometimes it pays to power through.
-There were a few moments in the early days of my partnership when a feeling of panic washed over me: did I just make a huge mistake giving up 50% of my business?
+There were a few moments in the early days of my partnership when a feeling of panic washed over me—did I just make a huge mistake giving up 50 percent of my business?
 But Schmidt’s was thriving, Chris and I were still inspired and excited every day, and failure just wasn’t an option.
 I knew I still had power: power to come to work each day and be true to my intentions, flexible in my approach—however uncomfortable that was at times.
 Entrepreneurs are inherently creative and tenacious, and growing a business means leaning into those characteristics along the way.
 Let that passion for your product buoy you.

 Keep evolving your brand strategy.
-By 2015, the natural deodorant landscape had changed significantly from when I first started out in 2010.
+By 2015, the natural deodorant landscape had changed significantly from when I’d first started out in 2010.
 Early on, my messaging focused on being aluminum-free and healthy, but consumers had evolved, and so my messaging needed to be more aspirational, hence positioning Schmidt’s as “the new face of natural.”
 We saw an opportunity to change the way people think about deodorant—not only “healthy,” but celebratory and modern.